Meet Arizona Agriculture’s Cotton Farmers

 - Vernon Schulz Family (cotton and various crops)

-- Neely and Morrison Families (cotton,
+- Neely and Morrison Families (cotton, wheat and alfalfa)

 - David Sharp Family (cotton and produce)